Financial-Times/kmt-utilities/README.md

 ###Usage

-In your applicaition entry point (so app.js, server.js or index.js) require the utils package and utilities.Config.js and call:
+In your applicaition entry point (so app.js, server.js or index.js) require the utils package, utilities.Config.js and the initCookieSession:

         //... your app code
 		const kmtUtils = require('kmt-utilities');
 		const utilConfig = require('../utilitiesConfig');

 		kmtUtils.initialise(utilConfig);
-        //... your app code cont.
+        //... your app code cont...

+        app.use(kmtUtils.initCookieSession);

 For each place you require kmt middleware or services you will need to requre: